-In October 2019 a new funding agreement was signed with the AOA covering the period from 2019-20 to 2022-23 with no indexation.
+In October 2019 a new funding agreement was signed with the AOA covering the period from 2019-20 to 2022-23.
 The funding provided by the Commonwealth under the funding agreement included funding for AOA personnel, activities undertaken by subcontracted providers, information technology and equipment support, the costs associated with the activities of the NJRR in collecting data on joint replacement prostheses in accordance with the funding agreement, and administrative costs.
 The NJRR operates on a not-for-profit basis.

-In August 2020 a review of the current funding agreement was undertaken, as outlined in the 2020-21 CRIS dated March 2021.
-An outcome of the review was an increase in funding to the AOA for ongoing contemporary cybersecurity measures, as well as incorporating annual indexation into the levy formula.
+In August 2020 a review of the current funding agreement was undertaken.
+This resulted in an increase in funding to the AOA for ongoing contemporary cybersecurity measures, as well as incorporating annual indexation into the funding provided to the AOA for the operation of the NJRR.

-The costs to maintain the NJRR in 2021-22, as outlined in the funding agreement, are summarised in Table 1 below.
+The costs to maintain the NJRR in 2022-23, as outlined in the funding agreement, are summarised in Table 1 below.
 Further information on past costs recovered are summarised in section 7.1 of this document.